 Learn more about Chimamanda Adichie as an influencial voice for Nigerian literature: TED Talks: Chimamanda Ngozi Adichie: The danger of a single story

-Category: African American Women Writers, African Women Writers, Book Reviews - Short Stories, Contemporary Women Writers, Legacy of Women Writers, Multi-National Women Writers, Multicultural Writers, Multinational Women Writers, Supporting Women Writers, US American Women Writers, West African Women Writers, Why Women Write, Women Writers, Women Writers Across Cultures, Women Writers Around the World, Women Writers who Influenced Us, Women Writing Fiction, Women's Books and Writings
+Category: African American Women Writers, Contemporary Women Writers, Multicultural Writers, Multinational Women Writers, US American Women Writers, West African Women Writers, Women Writers, Women Writers Across Cultures, Women Writing Fiction, Women's Books and Writings